syncfusion-content/fileformat-docs/File-Formats/DocIO/convert-word-document-to-markdown-in-csharp.md

 The following code example shows how to create block quotes in a Word document.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Create a new Word document.
+using (WordDocument document = new WordDocument())
+{
+    //Add a new section to the document.
+    IWSection section = document.AddSection();
+    //Create a user-defined style.
+    IWParagraphStyle style = document.AddParagraphStyle("Quote");
+    //Add a new paragraph to the section.
+    IWParagraph paragraph = section.AddParagraph();
+    //Apply Quote style to simple hello world text. paragraph.ApplyStyle("Quote");
+    //Append text.
+    IWTextRange textRange = paragraph.AppendText("Hello World");
+    //Save the document as a Markdown file. return File(outputStream, "application/msword", "WordToMd.md");
+}
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Create a new Word document.
 using (WordDocument document = new WordDocument())